Updated on: June 26th, 2022

 We can choose to play PvP or Co-Op.

 Life is a multiplayer game.
-But unlike the typical game, we can choose what game mode we play in, PvP (Player versus Player) or Co-Op (Cooperative).
+However, unlike the typical game, we can choose the game mode we play: PvP (Player versus Player) or Co-Op (Cooperative).
 When others need help, we can choose to help or take advantage of it to advance our agenda.
 When we need help, we can ask for help or attack others.
 Let us think of how we’ve been playing so far and whether we want the game to be in PvP or Co-Op mode.

 Unlike games, however, there is no respawning.